 What an amazing compromise.
 The best of both worlds!
-Take a little here and let a little ride.
+Take a little here by taking a partial profit and let the rest ride.
 So sensible!
 Right?

-The Partial Profit Trade-Off Costs you More Than You Might Think
+Partial Profits Cost You More Than You Think

 With any trading decision you make there are trade-offs.
 When you take a partial profit in a trade and it eventually hits your target you’ll have less size in the trade and therefore smaller profits relative to not taking a partial.

 At what point do you take a partial profit?
 Is half of the position the right amount?
 Maybe you just do what feels right in the moment or maybe you have a solid plan to follow.

 It’s easy to look at a single stock chart for a trade and imagine what strategy would make the most money, but it’s much harder to determine what works in aggregate across a lot of your trades.
 Any single trade is irrelevant – the big picture is far more important.

 Here’s a backtest for one of the strategies I trade.
 I ran two backtests – one with no partial profits (the red line) and one with exiting 50% of the position when the trade reached a certain level of profit.

 For this particular strategy taking a partial profit results in almost half of the total profit evaporating!
 This is a devastating chunk of your profits.
 All trading strategies are unique so they’ll be affected differently by including partial profits at different levels – but almost all of them will result in lower total profits.
 So does this alone put the nail in the coffin of a partial profit strategy?
 Not necessarily.